rocky-linux/infrastructure/architecture/monitoring/README.md

   - Non-critical alerts in a dedicated channel
   - Critical alerts to a small group via a service like Pushover/Pagerduty.

 The essentials to start monitoring ASAP are obviously system metrics.
+There are **many** other things that can and should be added, but that is a good start.
+To that end, Node Exporter needs to be added to every single host.
+Prometheus is then pointed at each of those (via Ansible for now).

 ## Pretty pictures via Python